Pop the popcorn and sit back and enjoy some of the best action movies around via the IMDb TV streaming service.

 An indirect sequel to the 1992 Bad Lieutenant with Harvey Keitel, Cage stars as Terence McDonagh, a drug- and gambling-addicted detective who is investigating the killing of a group of immigrants.
 Cage hams it up as he often does, but many found that in the hands of Herzog he was able to find the proper channel.

 Eva Mendes, Val Kilmer and Xzibit also star.

 Battle Royale (2000)

 A government forces teenagers to fight to the death.
-It’s easy to see where The Hunger Games and Battle Royale controversy emerged when you boil things down to that, but let’s put that aside and just enjoy Battle Royale for what it is.
+It’s easy to see where The Hunger Games (also on IMDb TV) and Battle Royale controversy emerged when you boil things down to that, but let’s put that aside and just enjoy Battle Royale for what it is.

 The violently entertaining Battle Royale was directed by Kinji Fukasaku and saw 42 ninth grade students placed on a deserted island and told to kill each other until only one is left.
 Some choose to fight, while others attempt to figure a way safely off the island.

 Seemingly at one point every male college student’s favorite movie (based on the number of dorm rooms that had the poster), The Boondock Saints was required viewing for movie fans of a certain age in the early 2000s.